frogstarr78/Pratt/README.txt

 == DESCRIPTION:

-Pratt (describe your package)
-(Pro/Re)-Active Time Tracker
+Pratt (Pro/Re)-Active Time Tracker

 == FEATURES/PROBLEMS:

 (list of features or problems)
-* Currently you'll need to manually fix the project data since I haven't fully integrated the support for Projects to have customer's and my current implementation is shoddy.
+* Currently you'll need to manually fix the project data since I haven't fully integrated the support for Projects to have a Customer.
 * Upgrading versions looses your database.
 (See TODO)
 * Windows doesn't work (no fork).
 (See TODO)